-*proposed update* Audio-only telehealth may be used for e-visits (“A face-to-face digital communication initiated by a patient to a provider through the provider’s online patient portal”) and virtual check-ins (“A brief communication via telephone or other telecommunications device to decide whether an office visit or other telecommunications device to decide whether an office visit or other service is needed”) (private payer law).
+*Signed by the Governor May 7, 2021* Audio-only telehealth may be used for e-visits (“A face-to-face digital communication initiated by a patient to a provider through the provider’s online patient portal”) and virtual check-ins (“A brief communication via telephone or other telecommunications device to decide whether an office visit or other telecommunications device to decide whether an office visit or other service is needed”) (private payer law).

 TELEHEALTH DEFINITION: “the use of interactive audio, video, or other telecommunications technology… [and] the use of electronic media for consultation relating to the health care diagnosis or treatment of a patient in real time or through the use of store-and-forward technology.”
 Telehealth does not include audio-only, email, or fax.